DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Experiment

 \subsubsection{Datasets}

-We further evaluate our method on two widely used non-isometric datasets: SMAL \cite{zuffi20173d} and DT4D-H \cite{magnet2022smooth}.
-The SMAL dataset contains 49 animal shapes from 8 species; we use 5 species for training and the remaining 3 for testing, yielding a 29/20 train-test split.
+We also evaluate on two widely used non-isometric datasets: SMAL \cite{zuffi20173d} and DT4D-H \cite{magnet2022smooth}.
+The SMAL dataset contains 49 animal shapes from 8 species; we use 5 species for training and the remaining for testing, yielding a 29/20 train-test split.
 The DT4D-H dataset includes 9 human shape categories, with 198 shapes used for training and 95 for testing.